bilal-fazlani/commanddotnet/docs/getting-started.md

   y  <NUMBER>
 ```

 Here we see arguments for addition and their type.
+See the [Arguments](Arguments/arguments.md) section for more options.

 Let's try and add two numbers.